TJRoger/node-dota2-spectator/README.md

 # node dota2 spectator
 A node-steam plugin for Dota 2 Spectator Client.
+Spectate dota2 games
 ## How to install
 - download the package to your working directory
 - run `npm install` in the `node-dota2-spectator` directory